 Kohl’s shines in the kids’ merchandise department.
 It’s not uncommon to find discounts of 60% or more on slow-selling toys and accessories.

 Hot Deal: Select kids’ toys for $20 and under (normal pricing varies)

 Includes raw materials, fixtures, tools, gardening supplies, and decorations

-Watch for “special deals of the day,” which promise savings of 50% or more on certain items (such as a Hoover Air Lite Compact vacuum cleaner).
-When purchased online, these deals always earn free shipping or local delivery (store to house), regardless of order size.
-Also, you can do free same-day pickup at your local store on pretty much any online purchase.
+Watch for “special deals of the day,” which promise savings of 50% or more on certain items, such as a Hoover Air Lite Compact vacuum cleaner.
+When purchased online, these deals always earn free shipping or local delivery (store to home), regardless of order size.
+You can also do free same-day pickup at your local store for pretty much any online purchase.